 Ideation in Business Design sprints is highly dependent on your project focus.
-In some cases, you may need a creativity technique to help your team come up with innovative ideas.
+In some cases, you may need a creativity technique to help your team come up with innovative ideas, in other cases it is not necessary.
 We collected and described the most important ones that helped us over time to open minds in Business Design projects.

 What is it?